Cruising the South China Sea

 Over the last number of years we have found cruising gives us an opportunity to sample a number of places and than we decide where we want to come back to for extended stays.
 Southeast Asia is no exception to this and we certainly have a few we will add to our return list.

-In the near future look for posts covering each of these countries with pointers on must do things, food, transportation and hotels.
+Look for more posts covering each of these countries with pointers on must do things, food, transportation and hotels.